 There have been a lot of things on my mind since I visited THE WALLS to see Bella Deary’s solo exhibition Organism.
 In a space filled with multimedia installations and evocative arrangements, laced with visual and literary poems, I got thinking about how absurd being a human is at the moment.
-Bella’s work presents the innate connection between the human body and nature, which is extremely relevant during a global pandemic, climate crisis and the advancements in technology that continue to create distance between us and the environment
+Bella’s work presents the innate connection between the human body and nature, which is extremely relevant during a global pandemic, climate crisis and the advancements in technology that continue to create distance between us and the environment.

 I think we can all agree that being a human right now, is to put it simply, really, really weird.
 It comes with no surprise that artists have been responding to these complex matters with an equal level of absurdity.
 A performance in which one lies in a bathtub inside a gallery space, covering their body with photographs of latex that resembles human flesh, sounds a little strange.
 But when you think about the fact that most of the world were not allowed to leave their houses for weeks, because someone somewhere ate a bat, this response makes total sense.